simurai/simurai.com/_posts/2012-04-02-svg-stacks.md

 __Update II__: Michael Schieben created a tool to that turns a folder of SVG files into a single SVG Stack: [SVG Stacker](https://github.com/preciousforever/SVG-Stacker)

 __Update III__: Looks like “SVG Stacks” got [shot down](https://code.google.com/p/chromium/issues/detail?id=128055#c6) by the WG.
 But there is still some [hope left](https://twitter.com/erikdahlstrom/status/308623071630200833) and it’s probably still [in flux](https://twitter.com/erikdahlstrom/status/308828047128264704).
 So instead of url() we could use image().

+__Update IV__ (Feb 2014): And back alive!
+Work has started to also add SVG fragment identifiers to WebKit, see this [bug](https://bugs.webkit.org/show_bug.cgi?id=129387).
+Not sure where that leaves Chrome as they now have Blink.